meeshkan/http-types/README.md

 ```

 # Reporting issues
-[Create an issue](https://github.com/Meeshkan/http-types/issues) if you have any issue or idea for the format.
+[Create an issue](https://github.com/Meeshkan/http-types/issues) if you encounter a problem, have a question or an idea!